nescitus/LizardBrain/README.md

-LizardBrain is the dumbest possible implementation of neural network sa chess evaluation function
+LizardBrain is the dumbest possible implementation of neural network as chess evaluation function

 To work, it needs weights.bin in the same folder as the engine.

-I guess it plays at 2450 Elo.
+Strength is difficult to estimate: it scores close to even against Rodent 0.11, but gets slaughter by Fruit more than a 2580ish engine would.